OneUptime/oneuptime/App/FeatureSet/Docs/Content/monitor/custom-code-monitor.md

 - You can return the data from the script using the `return` statement.
 - This is a JavaScript script, so you can use all the JavaScript features in the script.
 - You can use `axios` module to make HTTP requests in the script.
 You can use it to make API calls from the script.
+- Timeout for the script is 2 minutes.
+If the script takes more than 2 mins, it will be terminated.